Skip County Header

 2. If the cold water hasn't been used for more than two hours, run the tap for a few minutes before drinking it or using it for cooking.
 (This water can be saved for watering plants).

-3. In order to conserve water, or if you don't want to flush the lines often, you can keep a jug of flushed water in the refrigerator.
+3. To conserve water, or if you don't want to flush the lines often, you can keep a jug of flushed water in the refrigerator.

 5. When lead levels are high, if possible, you may need to replace the plumbing or service line, or lead containing faucets.